waxx567/Dell/62203768/cs50ai/6Language/6NOTES.md

 And NLTK is able to identify both possible structures for the sentence.
 In this case, the dog with the binoculars is an entire noun phrase.
 It's all underneath this NP here, so it's the dog that has the binoculars.
 But we also got an alternative parse tree, where the dog is just the noun phrase.
 And with the binoculars, is a prepositional phrase modifying saw.
 So she saw the dog, and she used the binoculars in order to see the dog, as well.
 `13:01`

 So this allows us to get a sense for the structure of natural language, but it relies on us writing all of these rules.
-And it would take a lot of effort to write all of the rules for any possible sentence that someone might write or say in the English language.
+And *it would take a lot of effort to write all of the rules for any possible sentence that someone might write or say in the English language*.
 Language is complicated, and as a result, there are going to be some very complex rules.

 So what else might we try?
 We might try to take a statistical lens towards approaching this problem of natural language processing.
 If we were able to give the computer a lot of existing data of sentences written in the English language.
 What could we try to learn from that data?
 Well, it might be difficult to try and interpret long pieces of text all at once.